Kelach/Bevo-Bud-The-GPT/README.md

 ## Installation
 You can easily start this application on your local machine by following the steps below:
 - `Note:` You will need to have the latest version of Docker installed and at 8GB of storage to run this project locally.
+This application also uses ports 3000 (client) and 5000 (server).

 1. To run this application, first clone the repository